Besides flipping an image to see it from a different angle or better fit your design, you can also flip images to create mirror images.

 There are different ways to flip images in Adobe Illustrator.
-Some like to use the reflect tool, others like the convenience of flipping horizontally or vertically using the transform tool.
-Personally, I just drag the bounding box to flip.
+Some like to use the Reflect tool, and others like the convenience of flipping horizontally or vertically using the Transform tool.
+You can also drag the bounding box to flip.

 In this tutorial, I’m going to show you how to flip an image in two ways using the Reflect Tool and Transform Tool.

 Note: all screenshots from this tutorial are taken from Adobe Illustrator CC Mac version.
 Windows or other versions can look different.

 Method 1: Flip an Image with Reflect Tool (O)

 The Reflect Tool is commonly used to mirror an image but you can also use it to flip when you need to change the perspective/angle of an image.

 For example, I took a vertical picture of my cat, Simba, and let’s flip it to see if it looks better from a different angle.

 Step 1: Choose the Selection Tool (keyboard shortcut V) from the toolbar and select the image.